UserGLMT600/adguard-blocklists/README.md

 ## ❓ FAQ

 **Q: A website I use is broken.
 What do I do?**
-A: This is expected.
-Use AdGuard's blocking log to identify the blocked domain and add it to your "allowlist".
+A: This is an expected outcome of a research-grade list.
+Use your client's blocking log to identify the blocked domain and add it to your "allowlist".

 **Q: How often is this list updated?**
-A: Manually, on an irregular basis.
+A: Manually, on an irregular basis as new threats are identified.

 **Q: Can I request a domain to be added or removed?**
-A: No. This is a personal project.
+A: No. This is a personal research project.

 ---